mapbiomas-brazil/irrigation/README.md

     <h1>Irrigation</h1>
 </div>

-Developed by ***Agrosatélite Geotecnologia Aplicada Ltda.***
+Developed by ***Remap Geotecnologia Ltda.***

 ## About

 This repository contains the scripts used in the classification of the irrigation theme.

 We recommend that you read the [Irrigation Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds), since important informations about the classification methodology can be found in there.
-For the collection 8 of MapBiomas, we have three irrigation subclasses and a pivot individualization product (still in **beta** version):
+For the collection 9 of MapBiomas, we have three irrigation subclasses and a pivot individualization product (still in **beta** version):

  - Center Pivot Irrigation System
  - Irrigated Rice